amtzespinosa/lord-of-the-root-walkthrough/README.md

-# Lord Of The Root Write-up
+# CTF #1 - Lord Of The Root Write-up
 As a LOTR fan I decided to start my CTF documentations by documenting the process of hacking this VulnHub Machine called **Lord Of The Root.**

 But first, let's have a look to my setup: